blexram-go/chirpy-go/README.md

 # chirpy-go
-A social network similar to Twitter
+The rough backend for a social network similar to Twitter